svy: Python Package for Complex Survey Design and Analysis

 Yes. svy is designed to provide equivalent design-based inference to R’s survey package with a Pythonic API.
 Results have been validated to be numerically identical.
 See the validation study.

-Can I use svy with NHANES, DHS, or BRFSS data?
+Can I use svy to analyze NHANES, DHS, or BRFSS data?

 Does svy support replicate weights?

-Yes. svy supports Bootstrap, Balanced Repeated Replication (BRR), and Jackknife replicate weight methods for variance estimation.
+Yes. svy supports Bootstrap, Balanced Repeated Replication (BRR), Jackknife, and Successive Difference Replication (SDR) replicate weight methods for variance estimation.
 See the replicate weights tutorial.

 What is design-based inference and why does it matter?

-Design-based inference accounts for how the sample was drawn — stratification, clustering, unequal probabilities — when calculating standard errors.
+Design-based inference accounts for how the sample was drawn (stratification, clustering, unequal probabilities) when calculating standard errors.
 Ignoring the design typically underestimates standard errors, producing falsely narrow confidence intervals and incorrect hypothesis tests.
+This can lead to poor decisions.

 Is svy production-ready?